Russian Summer Language Program

 Project Go Funding for ROTC Students:

-ROTC cadets admitted to the SLI to study Chinese, Russian or Arabic--languages classified as "critical" for U.S. national security--may be eligible to receive financial support through Project Go, a D0D-funded initiative.
-For more details, contact Professor Rich Cohen or LTC Timothy Leroux.
+ROTC cadets admitted to the SLI to study Chinese, Russian or Arabic, languages classified as "critical" for U.S. national security, may be eligible to receive financial support through Project Go, a DOD-funded initiative.
+For more details, contact Professor Rich Cohen rjc8s@Virginia.EDU or LTC Timothy Leroux tpl6n@Virginia.EDU.